manos-ai/huggingface_scripts/README.md

 # huggingface_scripts
-Scripts to do various stuff with Huggingface Trasnformers - ongoing
+Scripts to do various stuff with Huggingface Transformers - ongoing

+## dependencies
+torch, transformers, datasets